 Through high-quality cannabis oils, artisan confections and culinary infused-creations, cannabis is appealing to the palates of foodies everywhere.
 DIY oil and butter infusions will allow you to explore the thousands of cannabis recipes the cannabis community has developed at home.

 Right now, Modern Leaf is giving away a LEVO so you can infuse your own oils and butters with your favourite flower easily – head to our Facebook Page to see how you can enter!

+Cannabis topicals are becoming very popular to manage localized aches and pains.
 Cannabis topicals serve a few different functions.
-Certainly, you won’t get a buzz from spreading your cannabis on your skin, but you will be able to feel some tingling as the cannabis works to improve circulation and act as a mild numbing agent for body soreness.
+You won’t get a buzz from spreading cannabinoids on your skin, but you may feel some tingling as the cannabis works to improve circulation and act as a mild numbing agent for body soreness.